Bouquet of Hearts

 Who doesn’t love flowers?
-These are custom made by your very favorite little artist just for you!
+This bouquet of hearts custom made by your very favorite little artist just for you!
 Valentine’s Day is a great time to reinforce learning about heart shapes too!

 - Gather your materials.
 You will need some card stock or stiff paper, markers or crayons, pipe cleaners, and scissors.

-- Start by drawing a heart on the card stock, cut it out and use it as the template to draw more on the other card stock.
+- Start by drawing a heart on the cardstock, then, cut it out and use it as the template to draw more on the other cardstock.
 You can simply draw the hearts individually too.
-If your child is able to have them draw the hearts!
+If your child is able, have them draw the hearts!

 - Make 3 small holes with sharp scissors or a very small hole punch in the heart.